 Melissa made her professional debut in 1997, with Ballet Memphis, under the direction of Karl Condon, performing in The Nutcracker and appearing in The Power of One, choreographed by Chuck Davis and Dennis Wayne, and in the Ballet Memphis production of Coppelia.
 She joined the Nashville Ballet dancing and touring with The Nutcracker and Swan Lake under the direction of Paul Vasterling.
 Melissa received a contract with the Charleston Ballet Theatre, where she performed in Jill Eathorne Bahr’s Seven Deadly Sins, The Nutcracker and excerpts of Fosse.

 Melissa joined the Main Stage Center for the Arts artistic staff in 2000 and is the assistant director of the studio’s ballet companies.
-In addition to her devotion to ballet, she is also a fully certified Stott Pilates instructor, working at Equilibrium in Bloomfield Hills as a senior instructor.
+In addition to her devotion to ballet, she is also a fully certified Stott Pilates instructor.

 Miss Plegue continued her dance training at Oakland University from 2001-2006.
 She obtained a bachelors degree in elementary education from Oakland University in December of 2006.
 Miss Plegue has experience teaching dance in both the private studio and public school settings.
 She is a member of the National Dance Education organization through which she keeps informed of current dance and education strategies, practices and developments.
 Currently, Miss Pleague is working towards a master of arts in teaching from Saginaw Valley State University, with a major in special education.